1twalters01/Summarize_app/Backend/servers/04 editor/README.md

 * Optional voice upload

 # Details
-* Store in a cache when document is being edited?
-* saves the text and binary data as a (zipped?) folder
+* Save the text and binary data as a (zipped?) folder in S3
-  * Saves it to S3?
   * rkyv crate to save binary
+  * Structure
     * Each chapter/section is in its own folder
     * Each paragraph is in its own folder
-* Web sockets allow users to collaborate in real time
-* Lock each paragraph folder as it is being updated
+* Store in a cache when document is being edited?
+* Get document from cache or database